SamChang03/SOC_Lab/README.md

-# SOC_Lab
+# NTHU SOC_Lab
-This is a repository about all Lab in NTHU SOC project
+This repository contains the related work for the NTHU 11210EE525100 Topic on SOC Design

+# Contributer
+# 張育碩